Built by researchers. Designed for students who want to become one.

 Research Development

-With a question in hand, students enter the core mentorship phase: guided reading in the field, structured academic discussion with a PhD-level mentor, developing an original argument, and iterating through drafts.
-The mentor guides — they do not produce content.
+With a question in hand, students enter the core mentorship phase: guided reading in the field, structured academic discussion with a doctoral-level or equivalent research mentor, developing an original argument, and iterating through drafts.
+The mentor guides the process while the student owns the work.

 Project Completion